Skip to main content

 For 8 months, we have put blood, sweat, and tears into finding justice for our home purchase we thought was our "forever home."
 The noteworthy 1986 movie, "The Money Pit" feels a little too close to home...

-From a failed AC system in the first 4 months that later was known to have had failed capacitors, to a mouse infestation, gas leaks, flood basement ceiling from a water heater (the mechanical room is in the back of the garage over part of the basement), cover ups, cracking foundation and settling walls...we just don't know what's next.
+From a failed AC system in the first 4 months that later was known to have had failed capacitors, to evidence of previous mouse infestation in the ductwork and ceilings, gas leaks, flooded basement ceiling from a water heater (the mechanical room is in the back of the garage over part of the basement), cover ups, cracking foundation and settling walls...we just don't know what's next!

 And YES, we got an inspection.
 But as we've learned, inspections are not all created equal.
 And sadly, the guidance from our realtor was not helpful or directed to expand the inspection to say an engineer or someone who minimally should have used a moisture meter and thermal camera, which I thought was standard practice.
 A field such as Home Inspection sure as hell should have "standards" and yet we saw the biggest misses ever which have now resulted in thousands spent and thousands yet to be spent repairing damages, upgrading, and mitigating issues like settling foundation walls.